Jack Cameron (actor)

 Jack Cameron (born Jacques Kammerer; November 2, 1883 – September 25, 1956), also known as Jack Kammerer, was an American actor, singer, and acrobatic comedian whose career spanned almost five decades.
 He appeared in vaudeville, burlesque, film, radio, and television.
 Cameron was best known for his vaudeville performances, first as part of the Kammerer & Howland musical comedy act, and later as a principal comedian on the Keith-Albee circuit.
 He appeared in several motion pictures and could be heard on WPRO (AM) radio as the “Singing Salesman.”

 Early life and career

 Kammerer was born as Jacques Kammerer on November 2, 1883, in Troyes, France.
-In 1897, he emigrated to Providence, Rhode Island with his father, Joseph Kammerer, and grandmother, Victorine Kammerer.
+In 1897, he immigrated to Providence, Rhode Island with his father, Joseph Kammerer, and grandmother, Victorine Kammerer.
 As a teenager, Kammerer worked in a hat factory and trained as a gymnast at the Providence Boys’ Club.
 He began performing as an acrobat at Rocky Point Amusement Park's Forest Casino in 1903.
 He appeared in local minstrel shows and with The Newman Comedy Four.
 In 1904, Kammerer married Clara Montgomery Higgs.
 They had three children and divorced in 1911.
 After the divorce, the children lived with Kammerer’s grandmother, Victorine, and uncle on a dairy farm in Rehoboth, Massachusetts.